 Then, in 2005, Beiter and Martin purchased the adjacent buildings and connected them into one main complex.
 The buildings, among the last original ones in Lockport, remain a cornerstone of the neighborhood and of the agency’s persona.

-When you look at all the businesses that were located here over the years it makes you think of all the hopes and dreams that have lived within these walls.
+When you look at all the businesses that were located here over the years, it makes you think of all the hopes and dreams that have lived within these walls.
 It also makes you humble to realize how lucky we are to now have the opportunity to add to the long, storied history of hard work and dreams.
-So enjoy this brief history of our buildings, along with some interesting facts about Lockport & the Erie Canal:
+So enjoy this brief history of our buildings, along with some interesting facts about Lockport and the Erie Canal: